AliceO2Group/AliceO2/CCDB/README.md

      For full list of options see `o2-ccdb-downloadccdbfile --help`.

-  3. Inspect the content of a ROOT file and print summary about about type of contained (CCDB) objects and its meta information
+  3. Inspect the content of a ROOT file and print summary about type of contained (CCDB) objects and its meta information

      ```bash
      o2-ccdb-inspectccdbfile filename